ecstasoy/BetterScrobbler/README.md

      ```
      [INFO] Scrobbled: the Mountain Goats - Against Pollution (Jordan Lake Sessions)
      ```
+   - **Lyrics Display (New Feature!)**:
+     - If lyrics are found for the current song, they will be displayed in the terminal.
+     - Supports both plain text lyrics and synchronized lyrics (LRC format).
+     - Lyrics are fetched from [lrclib.net](https://lrclib.net/).
+     - You can use command-line options to control lyric display (see "Command Line Options" section).
+     ```
+     [INFO] Synced lyrics found for: Artist - Title
+     [INFO] Plain lyrics found for: Artist - Title
+     [INFO] No lyrics found for: Artist - Title
+     ```
+     When lyrics are displayed, you can:
+       - Use `UP`/`DOWN` arrow keys to scroll manually.
+       - Press `a` to toggle between auto-scroll and manual scroll mode.
+       - Press `s` to toggle scrobbling for the current session.
+       - Press `q` to quit.
    - If you are playing video:
      - The music info extracted from the video, if possible
         ```